CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Proposed Framework: CMX

 \subsection{Feature Fusion}

-After obtaining the feature maps at each layer, we build a two-stage Feature Fusion Module (\emph{FFM}) to enhance the information interaction and merge the features from two modalities into a single feature map.
-As shown in Fig.~\ref{fig:framework}(c), in stage $1$, the two branches are still maintained, and a cross-attention mechanism is designed to globally exchange information between the two branches.
-Then, we concatenate the outputs of these two branches.
-In stage $2$, this concatenated feature is transformed into the original size via a mixed channel embedding.
+After obtaining the feature maps at each layer, we build a two-stage Feature Fusion Module (\emph{FFM}) to enhance the information interaction and combination.
+As shown in Fig.~\ref{fig:framework}(c), in the information exchange stage (Stage $1$), the two branches are still maintained, and a cross-attention mechanism is designed to globally exchange information between the two branches.
+In the fusion stage (Stage $2$), the concatenated feature is transformed into the original size via a mixed channel embedding.

-\textbf{Information exchange stage.} At this stage, the two modalities' features will exchange their information via a symmetric dual-path structure.
+\textbf{Information exchange stage.} At this stage, the bi-modal features will exchange their information via a symmetric dual-path structure.
 For brevity, we take the X-modal path for illustration.
 We first flatten the input feature with size $\mathbb{R}^{H \times W \times C}$ to $\mathbb{R}^{N \times C}$, where $N{=}H{\times}W$.
-Afterwards, a linear embedding is used to generate two vectors with the same size $\mathbb{R}^{N \times C_{i}}$, which we call residual vector $\mathbf{{X}^{res}}$ and interactive vector $\mathbf{{X}^{inter}}$.
+Afterward, a linear embedding is used to generate two vectors with the same size $\mathbb{R}^{N \times C_{i}}$, which we call residual vector $\mathbf{{X}^{res}}$ and interactive vector $\mathbf{{X}^{inter}}$.
 We further put forward an efficient cross-attention mechanism applied to these two interactive vectors from different modal paths, which will carry out sufficient information exchange across modalities.
 This offers complementary interactions from the sequence-to-sequence perspective beyond the rectification-based interactions from the feature map perspective in CM-FRM.